-We’re thrilled to share an absolute delicious recipe - the Boudin Kolache, which is a unique fusion of Cajun and Czech flavors, perfect for cozy brunches or as a hearty snack - to be honest, we’ll take any excuse to eat one of these!
+We’re thrilled to share an absolutely delicious recipe - the Boudin Kolache, a unique fusion of Cajun and Czech flavors, perfect for cozy brunches or as a hearty snack - to be honest, we’ll take any excuse to eat one of these!

 Though this recipe calls for premade Boudin sausage, here’s the breakdown of the sausage ingredients;

-Cooked Pork: At the heart of the recipe is cooked pork, we tend to use pork shoulder for its ideal balance of meat and fat.
-The pork is either ground or finely chopped, depending on the desired texture, and we’ve found that slow-cooking the pork infuses it with incredible depth and tenderness, making it the perfect foundation for our boudin.
+- Cooked pork: At the heart of the recipe is cooked pork; we tend to use pork shoulder for its ideal balance of meat and fat.
+The pork is either ground or finely chopped, depending on the desired texture, and we’ve found that slow cooking infuses it with incredible depth and tenderness, making it the perfect foundation for our boudin.

-Onions: Onions bring a layer of complexity to the sausage with their sweet and tangy notes.
-We often use yellow onions, finely chopped, as they provide a wonderful balance of sweetness and bite.
-They’re sautéed to a golden-brown, releasing their natural sugars and adding a caramelized undertone to the boudin.
+- Onions: Onions bring complexity to the sausage with their sweet and tangy notes.
+We often use finely chopped yellow onions as they provide a wonderful balance of sweetness and bite.
+They’re sautéed to a golden brown, releasing their natural sugars and adding a caramelized undertone to the boudin.

-Green Peppers: Green bell peppers are essential for their freshness and crunch.
-They add a mild, slightly grassy flavor that complements the robustness of the pork and the heat of the spices.
+- Green peppers: Green bell peppers are essential for their freshness and crunch.
+They add a mild, slightly grassy flavor that complements the pork’s robustness and the spices’ heat.
 We dice them finely to ensure they distribute evenly throughout the sausage, providing a subtle crunch in every bite.

-Cajun Spices: The blend of Cajun spices is what gives boudin its distinctive character.
+- Cajun spices: The blend of Cajun spices gives boudin its distinctive character.
 We use a combination of paprika for color, cayenne for heat, and garlic powder for earthiness, among other spices.
 This mix is carefully balanced to enhance the flavors without overpowering them, creating a harmonious and spicy profile that’s irresistibly Cajun.

-Optional - Liver: For those who enjoy a traditional touch, adding liver can elevate the boudin significantly.
+- Optional - liver: Adding liver can elevate the boudin significantly for those who enjoy a traditional touch.
 It introduces a rich, deep flavor and a creamy texture that complements the pork beautifully.
 We typically use a small amount, ensuring it complements the sausage without dominating the other ingredients.

-The kolache dough, with its roots in Central Europe, is perfectly paired with Boudin sausage.
+With its roots in Central Europe, the kolache dough is perfectly paired with Boudin sausage.

 It’s made from simple, everyday ingredients like flour, milk, eggs, and butter, resulting in a dough that’s just a bit sweet and very soft.
-This softness is what makes the dough so special, as it nicely complements the stronger flavors of the boudin.
-We love how the eggs make the dough sturdy yet keep it light in color when baked, and how the butter adds a subtle richness and flakiness.
+This softness makes the dough unique, as it nicely complements the more robust flavors of the boudin.
+We love how the eggs make the dough sturdy yet keep it light in color when baked and how the butter adds a subtle richness and flakiness.
 The slight sweetness of the dough pairs well with the savory boudin, creating a nice balance in every bite.
-It’s this combination of soft texture and mild flavor that makes our kolache dough a perfect match for the spicy, meaty boudin.
+This combination of soft texture and mild flavor makes our kolache dough a perfect match for the spicy, meaty boudin.